 The brand was launched in 1925 by Hwa Ching Tobacco (华成烟草股份有限公司) as a consequence of the May 30th incident which triggered nationwide boycotts of foreign products and a wave of new brands launched in protest by local Chinese manufacturers.
 The two dominant tobacco producers, British-American Tobacco (BAT) and Nanyang Brothers (which was mostly Chinese-owned but Japanese-invested), suffered tremendous losses, while local producers like Hwa Ching jumped on the wave of patriotism and flourished.

 The first batch of My Dear cigarettes became an instant top seller and sold out within three days after launch.
-Even though, or rather because, it was not without controversy: Hwa Ching’s designer had simply cut & pasted a magazine image of renowned Chinese opera singer Lu Meiyu (吕美玉) as the logo of My Dear, which was used on all packaging and advertising materials.
+Even though, or rather because, it was not without controversy: Hwa Ching’s design agency Zhiying Studio had simply cut & pasted a magazine image of renowned Chinese opera singer Lu Meiyu (吕美玉) as the logo of My Dear, which was used on all packaging and advertising materials.

 While initially flattered, the star eventually took Hwa Ching to court and ended up receiving a compensation in the form of royalties as part of a settlement reached in 1927.